 - In-store at Astoria (36-10 Ditmars Blvd) - closest N/W train stop is Ditmars Blvd, two blocks away.
 Our team can walk you through the current Master Kush-family inventory, show you the certificate of analysis on the flower, and recommend a format based on your goal for the session.
 Browse the Astoria menu or see the Astoria location page for hours and directions.

-- In-store at Ozone Park (135-26 Cross Bay Blvd) - easy parking on Cross Bay, near the Aqueduct A train stop and Resorts World.
+- In-store at Ozone Park (135-26 Cross Bay Blvd) - easy parking on Cross Bay Blvd, near the Aqueduct A train stop and Resorts World.
 Same product selection as Astoria, same trained budtenders, often easier to get in and out during weekend hours.
 Browse the Ozone Park menu or see the Ozone Park location page for hours.

 - Same-day delivery across Queens - typical delivery window is 60 to 90 minutes from order.
 Both stores cover overlapping zones, so we route from whichever store has the Master Kush-family product you want.
 See delivery zones + place an order.